howard36/personal-website/content/projects/index.md

 	tags="Django, Bootstrap, PostgreSQL, Heroku"
 	github="https://github.com/CMU-Math/probase"
 >}}
 <p>An online collaborative problem database, for math contest organizers to share math problems.
 Features problem ratings, comments, sorting, filtering, and searching.
 Used by <a href="https://cmimc.math.cmu.edu/">CMIMC's</a> problem writing committee to draft questions for the contest.
-This was also my first time using Django, Bootstrap, and PostgreSQL.</p>
+This was also my first time using Django, Bootstrap, and PostgreSQL.
+Currently working on an improved version <a href="https://github.com/Plasma-Vortex/probase-v2">here</a>.</p>
 {{< /project >}}

 {{< project